Bheeshma (2020 film)

-Bheeshma is a 2020 Indian Telugu-language romantic comedy film written and directed by Venky Kudumula.
-The film stars Nithiin and Rashmika Mandanna while Anant Nag, Jisshu Sengupta, Vennela Kishore, and Sampath Raj play supporting roles.
-It is produced by Suryadevara Naga Vamsi under Sithara Entertainments.
-The music is composed by Mahati Swara Sagar.
-Upon Release, on 21 February 2020, the film received positive reviews and became a commercial success.
+Bheeshma is a 2020 Indian Telugu-language romantic action comedy film directed by Venky Kudumula and produced by Naga Vamsi.
+The film stars Nithiin and Rashmika Mandanna in the lead roles, while Anant Nag, Jisshu Sengupta, Vennela Kishore and Sampath Raj appear in supporting roles.
+The music was composed by Mahati Swara Sagar, while the cinematography and editing were handled by Sai Sriram and Naveen Nooli respectively.
+Bheeshma was released on 21 February 2020 to positive reviews from critics and became a commercial success at the box office.

 Plot

-Bheeshma is the CEO of "Bheeshma Organics", who wants farmers to shift from using chemicals in farming to organic practices and he gets them successfully to shift.
-Bheeshma then announces to the media that he will announce the next CEO on the company's 50th anniversary.

-Meanwhile, Bheeshma Prasad, a single man seeks to find love always, where he attends his friend Parimal's boss's pre-wedding party where he sees Sarah.
-He introduces himself as Bheeshma I.A.S.
-(I am Single) and he gets her to elope with her.
-She then realizes that he does not have money and she gets him stuck with the police which gets Parimal fired.
-His uncle, JP, has to bail him out by calling his classmate ACP Deva.
-Deva asks JP to bring Bheeshma to him to teach him a lesson as he believes Bheeshma is a "loser" since he lives his life as a meme creator.
-JP then tells Bheeshma's father, Anand Prasad, that Bheeshma is serving a punishment with Deva and the flashback is that Anand and Deva were classmates and Bheeshma touched his daughter when they were little causing a split between both of them.
+Bheeshma is the CEO of "Bheeshma Organics" who wants farmers to shift from using chemicals in farming to organic practices.
+Bheeshma gets them to shift in organic farming and announces to the media that he will announce the next CEO on the company's 50th anniversary.
+Meanwhile, Bheeshma Prasad is a single man who seeks to find love, where he attends his friend Parimal's boss' pre-wedding party and meets Sarah.
+Bheeshma introduces himself as Bheeshma I.A.S.
+(I am Single) to Sarah and gets her to elope with him, but Sarah gets him stuck with the police and Parimal gets fired.
+Bheeshma's uncle JP has to bail him out by calling his classmate ACP Deva, who later asks JP to bring Bheeshma in order to teach him a lesson as he believes Bheeshma is a "loser" since he lives his life as a meme creator.

-Bheeshma starts off by cleaning and serving tea to the officers.
-One day, Bheeshma is driving and after he drops off Deva, on the way back he sees that Chaitra needs assistance as her vehicle got into a crash.
-He introduces to her as ACP Bheeshma as he is in a police vehicle and she introduces herself as an employee of Bheeshma Organics.
-He decides to go with her and he ends up learning about organic farming.
-Raghavan, the CEO of Field Science, introduces a product called "Instant" which produces a six-month yield in four months by the use of chemicals and tries to influence some of Bheeshma's farmers by setting up a live interaction with Bheeshma.
-After a few hilarious twists and turns, Bheeshma finds out that Chaitra is the daughter of Deva.
-Deva soon develops a good opinion about Bheeshma but Chaitra does not like him.
-Bheeshma works for Deva as a driver and takes Chaitra to places where she wants to go.
+Later, JP tells Bheeshma's father Anand Prasad that Bheeshma is serving a punishment with Deva and it is revealed that Anand and Deva were classmates and Bheeshma touched his daughter when they were little, which caused a split between both of them.
+One day, Bheeshma meets Chaitra and introduces to her as ACP Bheeshma as he is in a police vehicle and Chaitra introduces herself as an employee of Bheeshma Organics.
+Bheeshma decides to go with her and he ends up learning about organic farming.
+Raghavan, who is the CEO of Field Science, introduces a product called "Instant" which produces a six-month yield in four months by the use of chemicals and tries to influence some of Bheeshma's farmers by setting up a live interaction with Bheeshma.